Last updated on October 11th, 2018

 But before you laugh, for the right sort of business, launching a podcast can be an amazing content strategy driver…

-Sure, podcasts are hot right now, as recent articles in the Wall Street Journal and Washington Post point out.
-Breakout shows like “Serial” and “Start-Up” have enjoyed unprecedented success in recent months, and most terrestrial radio stations, and their advertisers, are launching podcasts as part of their digital strategy.
-Alex Blumberg of PBS just left his well paying job as host of “This American Life” and “Planet Money”, and raised $1.6M+ for his new podcast venture “Gimlet Media“.
+Sure, podcasts have been hotting up in the last couple of years, as articles in the Wall Street Journal and Washington Post pointed out.
+Breakout shows like “Serial” and “Start-Up” were responsible for increasing awareness of podcasts, and most terrestrial radio stations, and their advertisers are launching podcasts as part of their digital strategy.
+Alex Blumberg of PBS recently left his well-paying job as host of “This American Life” and “Planet Money”, and raised $1.6M+ for his new podcast venture “Gimlet Media“.

+Impressive stats, wouldn’t you agree?
 But the success of this approach is more pragmatic.
-Assuming you want to launch an interview show with thought leaders in your space, the show notes accompanying each episode can be huge traffic generator for your site, and lead to Google rank increases, since it is in the interest of the thought leaders to cross promote each episode.
+Assuming you want to launch an interview show with thought leaders in your space, the show notes accompanying each episode can be a huge traffic generator for your site, and lead to Google rank increases, since it is in the interest of the thought leaders to cross promote each episode.

-We recently produced and launched a podcast for our client “Positivity Strategist” and as a result the site has sky-rocketed in Alexa and Google ranking in the last three months, and their email list is growing exponentially, solely due to a successful podcast strategy.
+We produced and launched a podcast for our client “Positivity Strategist” and as a result, the site sky-rocketed in Alexa and Google ranking within the following three months, and their email list is growing exponentially, solely due to a successful podcast strategy.

 The attached Alexa Ranking comparison chart shows the effect of positivitystrategist.com (in blue) as well as one of its competitor sites (in green) launching a podcast late in 2014.

-[August 2015 Update:] In his awesome article how recent Google patents are shaping the future of SEO, Neil Patel predicts both the rise and fall of podcast’s popularity as tied to driverless cars.
-While podcasts are a form of content that is currently taking advantage of commute time for drivers, he predicts that eventually other forms of content will become popular once hands free driving allows us to consume video and visual content while driving.
+In his awesome article how recent Google patents are shaping the future of SEO, Neil Patel predicts both the rise and fall of podcast’s popularity as tied to driverless cars.
+While podcasts are a form of content that is currently taking advantage of commute time for drivers, he predicts that eventually, other forms of content will become popular once hands-free driving allows us to consume video and visual content while driving.
 (Neil even kindly linked to this post in this article, a big thanks!)

-One additional content marketing benefit is that there is no shortage of topics to write about, since the show’s guests and schedule pretty much sets a highly relevant agenda for show content and related posts.
+One additional content marketing benefit is that there is no shortage of topics to write about since the show’s guests and schedule pretty much set a highly relevant agenda for show content and related posts.

 And while we love building a loyal listenership, this article is not just about how to start a podcast, it’s about how to start a podcast as a content marketing strategy for your business and web site.